Institutional Memory bank

 Logs are immutable and verifiable, providing a clear governance trail for organizational standards.

 You can interact with the memory bank using the Explore interface.
-By typing natural language queries, Lem finds the relevant information across your project history:
+Type natural-language questions and Lem AI finds relevant decisions, tickets, and PRs across your project history:

 Search for documentation regarding the Project-X architecture and find the discussion in the engineering channel about the database migration.
 Also, what is the status of the latest update for the frontend repository?